What is colitis?

 Intravenous rehydration and electrolyte replacement if frequent diarrhea has resulted in the loss of excessive fluid and electrolytes, causing severe dehydration and electrolyte imbalances

-Regular medical care to monitor symptoms, modify treatment plans as needed, and watch for possible complications
+Regular medical care to monitor symptoms, modify treatment plans if necessary, and watch for possible complications

 Smoking cessation program if you smoke